To get started:

 Step 3.
 Write Your Paper and Inserting Citations or Footnotes and Your Bibliography

-Note: You may want to sync your Flow library with Flow for Word if you have recently added items you want to use in your paper.
+Note: You may want to sync your Flow library with ProQuest for Word if you have recently added items you want to use in your paper.
 Click the Sync my database icon to download new or updated items.